MicrosoftDocs/windows-dev-docs/hub/apps/design/basics/navigation-basics.md

     :::column span="2":::
         ### Combining structures

-You don't have to choose one structure or the other; many well-design apps use both.
+You don't have to choose one structure or the other; many well-designed apps use both.
 An app can use flat structures for top-level pages that can be viewed in any order, and hierarchical structures for pages that have more complex relationships.

 If your navigation structure has multiple levels, we recommend that peer-to-peer navigation elements only link to the peers within their current subtree.
 Consider the adjacent illustration, which shows a navigation structure that has two levels: